mrgnhnt96/revali/doc-site/docs/constructs/revali_server/annotations/binding.md

 #### Via `Binds`

-If you have a dependency within your custom parameter that you can't provide at compile-time, you can use the `Binds` annotation and use the `GetUser` class as a type reference.
+If you have an argument within your custom parameter that you can't provide at compile-time, you can use the `Binds` annotation and use the `GetUser` class as a type reference.

 ```dart showLineNumbers
 @Get()